Wednesday, December 28, 2016

 AKARA-Black Eyed Peas

-Akara, also known as Bean Cakes, Bean Balls, Bean Fritas, or Acarajé in Portuguese is a Nigerian breakfast recipe made with beans.
+Akara, also known as Bean Cakes, Bean Balls, Bean Fritas, or Acarajé in Portuguese, is a Nigerian breakfast recipe made with beans.
 Yes, I put on the traditional food for luck: Black-eyed peas with a ham bone, mixed collard greens with spinach, chicken wings with Caribbean dipping sauce, and buttery corn kernels.
 I started a corn beef brisket for Saturday with potatoes.
 Let's have a Happy New Year.

 HOME COOK RECIPE: